-To generate a copy on either the Tektronix or Versatec unit using the keystrokes for for for at the terminal or the escape sequence fcap4u5C sent from a computer requires the presence of the device support firmware in the terminal.
+To generate a copy on either the Tektronix or Versatec unit using the keystrokes environment of the terminal or the escape sequence F4p4u5C sent from a computer requires the presence of the device support firmware in the terminal.
 This firmware also supports cartridge tape units and printer applications without a video interface.
 The device support firmware has the product number 13261A.